-U.S. House Focuses on Institutional Investors: committee looked at the impact on first-time buyers and minorities – and the real estate industry – if a high percentage of traditional family homes become rentals.
+U.S. House Focuses on Institutional Investors: A committee looked at the impact on first-time buyers and minorities – and the real estate industry – if a high percentage of traditional family homes become rentals.

 WASHINGTON – Congress targets investors and asks a question: “Where have all the houses gone?”